AALabonya/foody-client/README.md

 # Foody
  Foody is a community food sharing website.
 You can share your food or request food for people.
 ## Project live link - https://ubiquitous-macaron-fb7f2b.netlify.app/
- ## Writing five points about my project.
+ ## Features of my project.
 -  My website home is responsive.
 - I have added Six featured card  and when you click show all button then you saw all available food card.
+- User Authentication and Authorization.
 - I have implemented following packages like Lottie-react,Framer-motion React Hook Form,React Helmet